-These sheet pan eggs are an easy breakfast made by pouring your eggs onto a hot sheet pan and baking to your desired doneness.
+This sheet pan eggs recipe is an easy breakfast made by pouring your eggs onto a hot sheet pan and baking to your desired doneness.
 Perfect alongside bacon or slid into a breakfast sandwich or almost any other occasion you desire eggs.

 What do I do with sheet pan eggs baked in the oven?